 To charge at home we will use our average electricity cost of $0.16 per kWh again.
 To fully charge a Tesla Model 3 battery it would cost $8.
 Factoring in the additional 85% for inefficiency, we are looking at about $9.41 to fully charge a Tesla Model 3 RWD at home.
 The cost to fully charge a Tesla Model 3 RWD at a Supercharger would be about $14.74.

 To fully charge a Tesla Model 3 Long Range or Performance at home we will use the same formula as above and it comes to about $15.44.
-To fully charge a Tesla Model 3 Long Range or Perfomance it would could about $28.20.
+To fully charge a Tesla Model 3 Long Range or Performance it would cost about $28.20.

 The Tesla Model X and Tesla Model X Plaid all come with 100 kWh batteries.
 This means the cost to fully charge a Tesla Model X would be about the same as a Tesla Model S – $18.82 at home or $27.37 at a Supercharger.